 Only 15 minutes drive from the Swedish city of Uppsala lies the Fjällnora Recreation and Nature Area.
-In Summer a popular swim spot, the adjacent lake Ramsen is a great destination for a walk-around.
+In Summer the lakes are a popular swim spot.
+Especially lake Ramsen is a nice hike-around in winter time as well.

 Facing the predictions of an almost snow-free Christmas a friend and I set out to find a proper winter in Vemdalen.

 Pointing its nose to Denmark, the rocky Kullaberg Peninsula of Sweden is illustrated with forests, small bits of grazing lands and even a golf course.

 High up in Sweden lies a land that turns into a different planet when winter comes.
 The aurora borealis, the sunrise quickly flowing into sunset, the snow and temperatures far below zero degrees Celsius make Lapland and the Arctic Circle into an adventure beyond any expectations.

 In the far north of Sweden lies a formal coastal church village from the 1300s.
 Due to lower sealevels Gammelstaden is now situated inland.